 An activity that can be licensed must be carried out as detailed in a notice that must be given.
 The notice must be in a specific format and can only be made by persons aged 18 or over.

 Find out more about the temporary events notice legislation.

 You can also complete and post a temporary event notice:

 Submission review process

-The premises user must also give copies of the notice to the following no later than 10 working days before the event period:
+Where TENs are sent via post or by hand, the premises user must also give copies of the notice to the following, no later than 10 working days before the event period: